Montreal Alouettes: Baltimore Stallions (1994–1995)

 The Baltimore Football Club was granted an expansion franchise for 1994 by the Canadian Football League during their American expansion of the early-mid 1990s.
 After the NFL's Indianapolis Colts (who had moved from Baltimore in 1983) blocked attempts to name the new team the Baltimore CFL Colts, owner Jim Speros eventually settled on Stallions as a nickname.
 The Stallions were by far the most successful of the CFL's American teams, garnering strong fan support in the Baltimore area and appearing in the Grey Cup in both its seasons, losing in 1994 and winning in 1995.
 To date, they are the only American-based team to play for and win the Grey Cup.
 Only a week before the Stallions won the Grey Cup, Cleveland Browns owner Art Modell announced his intention to relocate his NFL club to Baltimore.
 Support for the Stallions dried up almost overnight.
-Speros knew the Stallions could not even begin to compete with an NFL team.
-Rather than face being effectively reduced to "minor-league" status in Baltimore, Speros decided to move the Stallions elsewhere.
+With no reasonable prospect of successfully competing with an NFL team, and unwilling to have his club effectively reduced to "minor-league" status in Baltimore, Speros decided to move the Stallions elsewhere.

 At one point, Speros was very close to moving the team to Houston, Texas.
 Although Houston at the time was still home to the NFL's Oilers, fan support for that team had collapsed due their pending relocation to Nashville (to later become the Titans).
 Speros had reason to believe a CFL team there could repeat the success that had been enjoyed in Baltimore.
 In addition, a team in Houston would have been natural rivals for the San Antonio Texans, who were still planning to play the 1996 season had at least one other U.S. team survived.
 On the other hand, the proposed move to Houston was considered in some circles to be little more than a ploy to win concessions from the NFL, which presumably would not have wanted to risk the embarrassment of having one of its teams outdrawn by a team from another league in the same city.
 The NFL would return to Houston in 2002 in the form of the Texans.

 In the end, under prodding from league commissioner and former Alouettes running back Larry Smith, Speros began talks with Montreal.
 Smith had been looking for a way to return the CFL to Canada's second-largest market and, at the same time, find a way out of the failing American expansion (which Smith had also presided over).
 He believed that the defending Grey Cup champions would be a better vehicle for reviving football in Montreal than what would have effectively been an expansion team.